 We can turn to the Food Data Central for the small print, as the nutritional content of watermelon is well-established.
 If a first-class recommendation is better, the University of California, Davis, School of Veterinary Medicine Vet School includes it in their Treats Guidelines for dogs, informing us that half a cup of diced watermelon contains just 23 calories (kcal).

 Watermelon is rich in vitamins, containing Vitamin C, Vitamin A, and Vitamin B6.
 Vitamin A is needed for healthy skin, coat, muscles, and sight, night vision in particular.
 Remember being told to eat your carrots so you can see in the dark?

-Vitamin B6 is a vital contributor to many body functions, to red blood cells and the nervous and immune systems.
+Vitamin B6 is a vital contributor to many body functions, including red blood cells and the nervous and immune systems.
 Vitamin C is an antioxidant that aids healing, reduces inflammation, and wards off aging changes.

 While we are on the subject, this fruit is a source of another powerful antioxidant called lycopene.
 That’s what is responsible for the pink color of the melon.
 Tomatoes, guava, and pink grapefruit also contain it, and it is thought to reduce the possibility of some cancers, both in dogs and in their pet parents, also.

 The fruit flesh is high in sugar, but because it has high fiber content, the sugar is only slowly absorbed and doesn’t cause spikes in blood sugar levels.
 Rich in potassium, with no sodium and fat-free to boot, that flesh is almost too good to be true!

 As we know to our benefit, watermelon – and the clue is in the name – is one of nature’s own, most portable water bottles.
 The pink flesh is mainly water (a whopping 92%, on average).
 This makes it a lovely treat in warm weather and after a walk.